DistrictOfJoban/nteutil/docs/TrainInfoTracker.md

 Return this train's destination platform info. (platInfo.plat.name to obtain the platform number) `allRoute` means whether to also consider stations not on the current route.

+### destName(): String
+Returns this train's destination name.
+This could either be the train's last station name, or a name provided by custom destination.

 ### dockedAtPlatform(): boolean
 Return whether the train is exactly stopped on a platform.
 (Note: This does not mean the door is opened)

+### remainingDwell(): Number
+This returns `NaN` (Can check with `isNaN()` function) if the train is not stopped at a platform.
+Otherwise, it will return the remaining dwell time in seconds.

 ### currentRoute(nullWhenTransitioning: boolean): Route
 Return the current route the train is running, returns a [MTR Route](https://github.com/Minecraft-Transit-Railway/Minecraft-Transit-Railway/blob/87c987f660dac35832bb9373c7d7da8bd31e2abc/common/src/main/java/mtr/data/Route.java). (route.name to obtain the station name)